shenlim/equities/README.md

       from = from,
       to   = to)
 ```
 This grabs the stock's price data from Yahoo Finance. `symbol` represents a stock symbol, metal symbol, FRED code, etc. `get` represents the type of data to get for `symbol`.
 There are many data types, but we will use `"stock.prices"` to get the open, high, low, close, volume, and adjusted stock prices for `symbol`. `from` and `to` specifies the beginning and end dates of the data to collect, respectively.
-Note that `symbol`, `from`, and `to` are given variables which will later be defined in the overall function.
+Note that `symbol`, `from`, and `to` are assigned variables which will later be defined in the overall function.
 It makes sense not to hard code these customizable parameters.

 Next,
 ```r